9S: Appearances

 First appearing in the 2017 video game Nier: Automata, 9S (short for YoRHa No.9 Type S) is a male "scanner" reconnaissance android who displays more emotion than other YoRHa units.
 After opening a route for future missions, they are sent to clear machine threats for Anemone's Resistance forces.
-During their missions, 2B and 9S discover the Machines are replicating human societies and concepts.
-The two work with a pacifist machine group led by Pascal, and battle Adam and Eve, physical manifestations of the Machine Network who reveal their creators were destroyed centuries ago.
+During their missions, 2B and 9S discover the machines are replicating human societies and concepts.
+The two work with a pacifist machine group led by Pascal and battle Adam and Eve, physical manifestations of the machine network, who reveal that their creators were destroyed centuries ago.
 2B and 9S also encounter A2, a rogue YoRHa android.
-Adam is killed by 2B after he captures 9S.
-During his recuperation, 9S discovers a glitch in YoRHa's servers when syncing himself and 2B, and learns humanity was extinct long before the alien invasion.
-Humanity's last remnant is a Moon-based server holding their genetic remains.
-YoRHa perpetuates the myth of their survival to give the androids a reason for existing.
-With Adam dead, Eve goes mad with grief and drives connected Machines into a frenzy.
-2B and 9S kill Eve, but 9S becomes infected with Eve's logic virus, forcing 2B to kill him.
-9S's consciousness survives within the local Machine Network.
+The two protagonists manage to defeat Adam and Eve, but A2 escapes.